Nimihitowin!

 Cultural acknowledgments:

-The dancers in Wild Mint Arts are Cree, Anishinaabe, Blackfoot, and Metis.
+The dancers in Wild Mint Arts are Cree, Stoney Naked, Blackfoot, Anishinabe, and Dene.
 The all-Indigenous crew works closely with elders from Stoney and Blackfoot first nations.

 Country: AB, Canada